the-events-calendar/event-tickets/readme.txt

 * Fix - Add a check for empty tickets to `Tribe__Tickets__Editor__Blocks__Tickets::ticket_availability()` method to avoid PHP error notices showing [122334]
 * Fix - Correctly get the Event / Post ID within the `Tribe__Tickets__Editor__Blocks__Rsvp::rsvp_process` method to ensure the right ID gets saved with the RSVP [135409]
+* Language - 0 new strings added, 74 updated, 0 fuzzied, and 0 obsoleted

 = [4.10.10] 2019-10-14 =